-Prussia is often recognized as the predecessor to a unified German state.
-Prussia edged out Austria as the most influential German nation in the mid-1800s, and Otto Von Bismarck, Prussia’s prime minister (who famously said “The great questions of the day will not be settled by means of speeches and majority decisions, but by iron and blood”), was instrumental in Germany’s creation.
-Seeing an opportunity to expand Prussian influence (and dreaming of a unified German empire), Bismarck seized territory through wars with Denmark and Austria and declared a new alliance, the North German Confederation (1867–1871).
-He then goaded France into war and (after a quick victory) negotiated a unified German Empire in 1871.
+In addition, historians recognize Prussia as the predecessor to a unified German state.
+Otto Von Bismarck, Prussia’s prime minister, was instrumental in Germany’s creation.
+Seeing an opportunity to expand Prussian influence (and dreaming of a unified German empire), Bismarck seized territory through wars with Denmark and Austria.
+He also declared a new alliance among Prussia and the German states, called the North German Confederation (1867–1871).
+After goading France into war and (quickly winning), Bismark negotiated a unified German Empire in 1871.
 Prussia remained the dominant power in the German Empire until its dissolution in 1918 after World War I.

-Because of Prussia’s prominence in modern German history, you can generally find the same resources for Prussian ancestors as you would for your more general “German” ancestors.
+Because of Prussia’s prominence in German history, you can often find the same resources for Prussian ancestors as you would for your “German” ancestors.
 We have a number of articles on finding German ancestry, and we offer several books, webinars and digital downloads that can help you dig deeper into your Deutsch heritage.
 You can find a list of online resources specifically for Prussian ancestry on the FamilySearch Wiki.